cesarvr/micro_service/lib/routes/Readme.md

 ### restful (options)
- - This function creates a Express.js router ready to handle RESTful calls.
+ - This function creates a Express.js router ready to handle RESTful calls also handle the persistency and discovery.
  - options
     - name : name of the entity.
-    - route : you can pass your predefine router.
+    - route : you can pass your predefine router with your middlewares attached.
+    - svc: here you can put the name of the [OSE3 service](https://docs.openshift.com/enterprise/3.2/architecture/core_concepts/pods_and_services.html) name, and it will discover the connection details for you.
     - decorator: you can override the default behaviour of the crud class using [decorator](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#decoratorpatternjavascript) pattern or  simple method override.

 ```javascript